 Oh, one more thing.
 They still totally support Sandusky and will defend him to the grave.

 Ah, another SEC school.
 About time.
 Ever go to an LSU game?
-Make it past the delicious roasted meats, the deliriously hot coeds, and the signs with faux-French spelling to spot someone who has attended this tailgate while wearing another school's colors?
+Make it past the delicious roasted meats, the deliriously hot coeds, and the signs with faux-French to spot someone who’s wearing another school’s colors?
 Stick around this guy for a while?
 You should.
 This is what happens:

 A shitfaced LSU fan stumbles up to Opposing Fan.
 LSU Fan points at Opposing Fan: “TIGER BAIT!”